top of page

 • A beloved cat named Milo

 When David died in a motorbike accident, his family discovered he had no Will.
 His assets were frozen for months.
 No one knew the passwords to his online accounts or how to access his crypto wallet.
-His elderly mother – the person he would have wanted to inherit everything – had to navigate probate courts without any guidance.
-His cat was rehomed by a rescue center, not knowing David had a friend lined up to care for Milo.
+His elderly mother – the person he would have wanted to inherit everything – had to navigate probate courts without guidance.
+Meanwhile, his cat was rehomed by a rescue center, not knowing David had a friend lined up to care for Milo.

 This story reminds us that modern estates aren’t just about bricks and mortar – they include digital footprints, pets, and personal wishes that only a Will can protect.